-The Editors of Études et Travaux highly appreciate your effort to adapt your text to the format of our journal as early as possible, as only one Author’s proof will be possible.
+The Editors of Études et Travaux highly appreciate your efforts to adapt your text to the format of our journal as early as possible, as only one Author’s proof will be possible.

-Études et Travaux (commonly abbreviated EtudTrav) deals with archaeology of the ancient and early medieval cultures of the Mediterranean Basin, Near East and North Africa.
-We invite every scholar willing to share results of her/his studies on the research field to contribute our journal. Études et Travaux is a scholarly annual of the Institute of Mediterranean and Oriental Cultures of the Polish Academy of Sciences, and is indexed by the European Reference Index for Humanities (ERIH).
-The journal is edited primarily in a print version, with black and white illustrations only.
-However, from volume XXVII on, an electronic version with colour photos will be published alongside the printed one.
+Études et Travaux (commonly abbreviated EtudTrav) deals with the archaeology of the ancient and early medieval cultures of the Mediterranean Basin, Near East, Arabian Peninsula and North Africa.
+We invite any scholar willing to share the results of her/his studies in this particular research field to contribute to our journal. Études et Travaux is the scholarly annual of the Institute of Mediterranean and Oriental Cultures of the Polish Academy of Sciences and is indexed by the SCOPUS database and by the European Reference Index for Humanities (ERIH and ERIH PLUS).
+The journal is edited primarily in print version.
+However, from volume XXVII onwards, an electronic version is published alongside the printed one.

 The papers are assessed by double-blind peer-reviews, conducted by specialists from an independent scholars’ reviewing board.
 Contributions should be in English, French or German.
-Papers sent to the Editor before the end of June of the current year will appear by the end of June of the following year.
-Each Author will receive a complete copy of the journal and a .pdf version of his contribution.
+No fee is charged to the Authors for the submission, evaluation, and publication process Each Author will receive a complete copy of the journal and a .pdf version of his contribution.

-1. Articles submitted to the journal should not be, or have been, submitted elsewhere.
+- Articles sent to the journal should be previously unpublished manuscripts, which have not been submitted for print at any other publisher or institution.
 Prospective authors should complete an appropriate form (available on the journals’ website) and send it back to the Editors.

-2. The Author bears full responsibility for obtaining all necessary permissions for publication of any illustration material.
-In extreme the Editors may require insight into originals confirming rights of the Author to publish these materials.
+- The Author bears full responsibility for obtaining all necessary permission for the publication of any illustration material.
+In extreme circumstances, the Editors may require insight into the originals confirming the Author’s rights to publish these materials.

-4. The Author is obliged to sign a non-exclusive license agreement granting to the Editors the right to use her/his work in all fields of exploitation, without transferring property rights of the Author (an appropriate form – that will be provided to the Author after approval of the contribution – should be filled and send back to the Editors).
+- The Author is obliged to sign a non-exclusive license agreement granting the Editors the right to use her/his work in all fields of exploitation, without transferring the Author’s property rights (an appropriate form – which will be provided to the Author after the contribution is approved – should be filled in and sent back to the Editors).

 Manuscripts and all the editorial correspondence should be sent to: